Gayton McKenzie Defends Hiring Policy Prioritising Coloureds and Indians, SA Divided Over Plans

 - Minister of Sport, Art and Culture Gayton McKenzie has defended his country's hiring policies

-- McKenzie's department has prioritised the hiring of Coloured and Indian people for positions
+- McKenzie's department has prioritised the hiring of coloured and Indian people for positions

 Source: Getty Images

-Briefly News journalist Byron Pillay has spent a decade reporting on the South African political landscape, crime and social issues
+Briefly News journalist Byron Pillay has spent a decade reporting on the South African political landscape, crime and social issues.

-The Minister of Sport, Art and Culture is at the centre of a debate surrounding his department's hiring practises.
+Gayton McKenzie has found himself at the centre of another social media storm.
+The Sport, Art and Culture Minister is at the centre of a debate surrounding his department's hiring practices.

-It was recently revealed that McKenzie's department was prioritising Coloured and Indian people for employment opportunities.
+It was recently revealed that McKenzie's department was prioritising coloured and Indian people for employment opportunities.

-McKenzie defends hiring practises
+McKenzie defends hiring practices

 News of the hiring practices were made public when Yusuf Abramjee took to social media to ask McKenzie to explain it.

-According to the specifications listed, preference would be given to Coloured males, Indian males, White males, Coloured females, and Indian females.
+According to the specifications listed, preference would be given to coloured males, Indian males, White males, coloured females, and Indian females.

 Read also